chengluyu/sdu-os-fall-2018/README.md

 ## Submission Guide

 You need fork this repoistory and [keep it up to date](https://help.github.com/articles/syncing-a-fork/).
-To submit files, you should first commit your files to your fork then create a pull requests.
+To submit files, you should first commit your files to your fork then create a pull request.